Lighthouses of São Tomé and Príncipe

 view, Huelse has a different postcard

-view.
+view, and Google has a satellite view.
 The historic fortress is now the national museum of history

 and art.
 The lighthouse was restored in 1994.
 Located on a point of